All Episodes

 Well, I'll put a link on the website where you can go.

-It's just a an amazing thing to look at these eagles up close and to see how close they're willing to get to the eagle lady.
+It's just an amazing thing to look at these eagles up close and to see how close they're willing to get to the eagle lady.

-But I just I'm not surprised.
+But I'm not surprised.

-We get this story that oh, we're doing this for the Eagles.
+We get this story that, oh, we're doing this for the eagles.

-We're doing this for the we're trying to protect the eagle.
+We're trying to protect the eagles.

 The eagle has become a welfare recipient.

-It's a national bird, we can't allow this to happen.
+We can't allow this to happen.

-It turns out there's some local rabble rouser who got upset because an eagle killed one of his geese.
+It turns out there's some local rabble-rouser who got upset because an eagle killed one of his geese.

 Geese, who, by the way, can't fly because he's clipped their wings.

-So he he tried to create a panic.
+So he tried to create a panic.

 The other thing I want to mention, and you people may not know this, and I don't talk about this a lot, but we have a line of people willing and desiring, wishing to advertise on this program.

-The sales staff of this program uh has a tough time because of how often I say no.
+The sales staff of this program has a tough time because of how often I say no.

-Uh in a business where erectile dysfunction ads are taken by almost every show, you will not hear garbage and gunk on this program, particularly if it's a product about which I am going to speak.
+In a business where erectile dysfunction ads are taken by almost every show, you will not hear garbage and gunk on this program, particularly if it's a product about which I am going to speak.

-So this line of advertisers is out there, and they routinely send me their products to test, to sample, to use to see if I have any interest.
+So this line of advertisers is out there and they routinely send me their products to test, to sample, to use to see if I have any interest.

 You're nodding your head.